What is an Accessibility Inspection?

 15.3 Stand-Alone Inspection Service Option

-This report is offered in conjunction with a complete commercial property inspection or offered as a separate, stand-alone inspection service.
+The ADA Tier ll survey is offered in conjunction with a complete commercial property inspection or offered as a separate, stand-alone inspection service.